Sorting out Mali isn't our job, France says

 "The democratic situation has been re-established.
 Now it's up to Malians, and particularly President Ibrahim Boubacar Keita, to act," Fabius told RMC radio.

 "France doesn't support any group, but it's normal that territorial integrity is restored.
-But France doesn't have to get involved in that."
+But France doesn't have to get involved in that.
+It's clear."

-A French official said Fabius was trying to make clear that Paris, which does not get want to get embroiled in resolving the political deadlock between the south and north, did not support either side but remained committed to Mali's security.

-Newly elected Keita on Wednesday launched a scathing attack on France, demanding to know why it was preventing Mali from restoring the state's authority in the northeastern town of Kidal, which is held by the MNLA.
+Mali's newly elected President Keita on Wednesday launched a scathing attack on France, demanding to know why it was preventing Mali from restoring the state's authority in the northeastern town of Kidal, which is held by the MNLA.
 He also said the international community was forcing it to negotiate with the rebels.

 Mali imploded last year when the MNLA tried to take control of the north.
 Their rebellion was soon hijacked by better-armed and funded Islamist militants, but French troops cooperated with them in operations to rout the al Qaeda-linked fighters.